 I wrote a few months ago about the concept of leading and lagging indicators when measuring sales performance which you can reread by clicking here.

-More recently I read “Cracking the Sales Management Code” by Jason Jordan and Michelle Vazzana called which I highly recommend if you have the time.
+More recently I read “Cracking the Sales Management Code” by Jason Jordan & Michelle Vazzana called which I highly recommend if you have the time.

-The concept is fairly simple in theory but challenging in practice and based on AOR which stands for Activities, Objectives and Results, sounds easy right?
+The concept is fairly simple but as outlined in the book and based on the challenges faced by most businesses these days is by no means easy.
+The premise is based on AOR which stands for Activities, Objectives and Results, like I said, sounds easy right?

 Good companies, who are clear about their Objectives only measure Activities that ensure these goals are met.
 Nothing.
 Else.
 Matters.

 It is critical for organisations to be clear in their objectives or they risk running around in circles in measuring themselves to a standstill, it’s like swimming against a strong current.

 As John E Jones said:

 What gets measured gets done, what gets measure and fed back gets done well, what gets rewarded gets repeated.